Shreyash017/DAA/README.md

-# DAA
+# Design and Analysis of Algorithms(DAA)
-Some of the most basic codes in Python and C/C++
+Some of the most basic DAA codes in Python and C/C++

 ## License